Strategic Voting in the Context of Stable-Matching of Teams: Omitted Proofs

-\begin{proof} Clearly, the algorithm runs in polynomial time, since there are three loops and the GS matching algorithm iterates $O(k^2)$.
-In addition, if the algorithm successfully constructs a manipulation order, $m^*$ will be the match of $\hat{w}$ by the GS algorithm.
-We need to show that if there exists an order that makes $m^*$ the match of $\hat{w}$, then our algorithm will find a successful manipulation.
-Assume that we have a manipulative vote, $\ell_t$, that makes $m^*$ the match of $\hat{w}$ by the GS algorithm.
-Thus, $\mu(\hat{w}, \ell_t) = m^*$.
+\begin{proof} Clearly, the algorithm runs in polynomial time since there are three loops, where the three loops together iterate at most $k^2$ times, and the running time of the GS matching algorithm is in $O(k^2)$.
+In addition, if the algorithm returns a preference order, which is a manipulative vote for the manipulator $r$, then $m^*$ will be the match of $\hat{w}$ by the GS algorithm.
+We need to show that if there exists a preference order for the manipulator $r$ that makes $m^*$ the match of $\hat{w}$, then our algorithm will find such a preference order for $r$.
+Assume that a manipulative vote, $\ell_t$, exists, which makes $m^*$ the match of $\hat{w}$.
+That is, $\mu(\hat{w}, \ell_t) = m^*$.
 We show that Algorithm~\ref{alg:woman_single_manip} returns $\ell_r$ in line~\ref{line:algtwo_return_ellr}.
+Let $\ell_{r(1)}$ be the preference order $\ell_r$ after phase $1$ of the algorithm. $\ell_{r(2)}$ and $\ell_{r(3)}$ are defined similarly.
+Note that $\ell_{r(3)}$ is the preference order $\ell_r$ that is returned by the algorithm in line~\ref{line:algtwo_return_ellr}.